wp-haoran/ELEC327_2024DJSet/README.md

 The button connected to the slave changes the octave in which the note is being played.

+Files used for pitch control and output: master_ultrasonic.c, slave_buzzer.c

 ## Volume and Brightness Control
 Volume is controlled by a potentiometer, i.e. the smaller the set resistance, the larger the volume is set in the resulting output sound.
 This volume is set by pulse-width modulation and dicretized into various levels.
 The brightness of the LED matrix is scaled with the detected volume.

 The following buttons add additional functionality:
 - Mute Button: on press, turns off the output sound.

+- File used for brightness control: slave_led_matrix.c

 ## LED Display Control
 The LED Matrix plays a pattern of our choosing and changes brightness in reponse to the distance closent to the ultrasonic sensor hooked to the respective Master MSP430.
 We coded 4 levels of brightness.